bharath12345/bharath12345.github.io/_posts/2014-10-17-functional-conference-random-notes.md

 * The next wave of language adoption will *NOT* be a big massive wave like Java.
 It will instead be a tsunami of many smaller waves composed of of the Scala's, Clojure's, Ruby's, Swift's and so many more...

 #### Day 2, Session 2: Functional programming using Dyalog, by Morten Kromberg
+[APL](http://tryapl.org/).
+I had never heard about it.
+The name of Ken Iverson sounded familiar and in league with Alonzo Church, Alan Turing, Haskell Curry et al. But nothing more...

+And what an eye-opener it was!
+If there was a award for the most mind-blowing session, then this one won the 1st, 2nd and 3rd places!

+The language is beyond words that this humble writer can conjure up.
+It takes the idea of *functional* programming to an all new level is all I can say (and yet its not logic programming like Prolog or likes).

+However the story of Dyalog as a company and its business came across as not any less astonishing.
+To be in *software development* business for over 40 years, going through the many industry upheavals (mainframes -> unix/windows -> cloud) and solving some of the most difficult problems in all streams of engineering and yet remain totally unknown to most!
+Morten Kromberg, the CTO of Dyalog, had a interesting observation to share - "All engineers take to APL easily except the software engineers".
+That says it all about our education system.

 #### Day 2, Session 3: Monads you already use, by Tejas Dinkar